Who are you?

 For the girls

 That’s where, I hope, I come in.
-For help, assurance and that gentle push in different areas of a girl’s life.
+For help, assurance and that gentle push in different areas of a young twenty-something’s life.
 Whether it’s friendship, crushes, physical and mental health, social awkwardness, entering the working world, and so much more!

 Thank you for being here!